survivejs/react-book/manuscript/getting_started/05_understanding_react_components.md

 }
 ```

+To understand `propTypes` better, read the *Typing with React* chapter.

 ## React Component Conventions

 I prefer to have the `constructor` first, followed by lifecycle methods, `render()`, and finally, methods used by `render()`.
-I like this top-down approach as it makes it straightforward to follow code.
-Some prefer to put the methods used by `render()` before it.
-There are also various naming conventions.
-It is possible to use `_` prefix for event handlers, too.

-In the end, you will have to find conventions that you like and which work the best for you.
+This top-down approach makes it straightforward to follow code.
+There is also an inverse convention that leaves `render()` as the last method.
+Naming conventions vary as well.
+You will have to find conventions which work the best for you.

 You can enforce a convention by using a linter such as [ESLint](http://eslint.org/).
 Using a linter decreases the amount of friction when working on code written by others.
 Even on personal projects, using tools to verify syntax and standards for you can be useful.
 It lessens the amount and severity of mistakes and allows you to spot them early.

-In addition, by setting up a continuous integration system you can test against multiple platforms and catch possible regressions early.
+By setting up a continuous integration system you can test against multiple platforms and catch possible regressions early.
 This is particularly important if you are using lenient version ranges.
 Sometimes dependencies might have problems and it's good to catch those.

 ## Conclusion